FAQ: itopia CloudApps Classroom

 Are students sharing resources to power their virtual machines?

-• No, all CloudApps sessions are dedicated to each student accessing the environment.
+No. All CloudApps sessions are dedicated to each student accessing the environment.

 How many students can be on the platform simultaneously?

-• itopia leverages the scale of Google Cloud; therefore, the platform can support hundreds of thousands of simultaneous users.
+itopia leverages the scale of Google Cloud; therefore, the platform can support hundreds of thousands of simultaneous users.

 What is the speed when dealing with large files?

-• Once loaded into the session, file access and manipulation are instantaneous.
+The virtual lab has 1 GB of bandwidth available per session.
+Once loaded into the session, file access and manipulation are instantaneous.

 What peripherals do you support?

-• While USB support is available, it is app and device dependent.
+Basic USB device support, keyboards, and mice.
+While USB support is available, it is application and device dependent.
 Currently, only keyboards and mice are supported.

 Can you use external drives and devices to import/export files to the VM?

-• Files can be transferred to and from the physical endpoint device to the virtual CloudApps session.
+Files can be transferred to and from the physical endpoint device to the virtual CloudApps session.
 However, support for saving and reading files directly from externally attached USB storage is not supported at this time.

 Can networking be an issue when all students are using the platform?